-As you know, I believe that the future of orthopedics is bespoke implants.
+As you know, I believe that the future of orthopaedics is bespoke implants.
 One disruptive company leading the bespoke movement is Bodycad.

-Bodycad has been developing personalized orthopedic solutions since 2011.
-Based in Quebec City, the heart of the 3D gaming industry, Bodycad develops 3D software solutions to create personalized medical devices to revolutionize how patients in Orthopedics are treated.
+Bodycad has been developing personalized orthopaedic solutions since 2011.
+Based in Quebec City, the heart of the 3D gaming industry, Bodycad develops 3D software solutions to create personalized medical devices to revolutionize how patients in orthopaedics are treated.

 I sat down with Steve Herrington, President of US & Asia for Bodycad to learn more.